North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Bardolino is one of the sweetest towns on Lake Garda, located on its southeastern shore.

-Apart from its colorful streets, it is famous for its Thursday open-air market, a 1-km market stretching along the promenade.
+Apart from its colorful streets, it is famous for its Thursday open-air market stretching along the promenade.
 Amongst the different stalls, you can find local food and wines, souvenirs, and clothing.

 For more info on other markets around Lake Garda, read here.

-In Bardolino, you can also book a wine tour and tasting at a local cellar.
+The area of Bardolino is also famous for its wines, so you can book a wine tour and tasting at a local cellar.

 Borghetto

-Since Borghetto sits on the River Mincio (only a few km away from Lake Garda but not on the lake itself), it remains a hidden village that many travelers skip out on, and that’s why I loved this place.
+Since Borghetto sits on the River Mincio (only a few km away from Lake Garda but not on the lake itself), it remains an underrated village that many travelers skip out on, and that’s why I loved this place.

 It is a small village, but what it lacks in size, it makes up for in beauty.
 With ancient watermills, a medieval bridge, colorful houses, and the river passing through it, the charming Borghetto is well worth a visit.